How Employers Offer Variable Pay and Benefits to Retain Employees

-The employee who is awarded variable compensation has gone above and beyond his or her job description to contribute to organization success.
+The employee who is awarded variable compensation has gone above and beyond his or her job description to contribute to the organization's success.
 Variable pay is awarded in a variety of formats including profit sharing, bonuses, holiday bonus, deferred compensation, cash, and goods and services such as a company-paid trip or a Thanksgiving turkey.

-However, personalizing benefits packages starts with employers truly understanding what their employees value and need.
+However, personalizing benefits packages starts with employers truly understanding what their employees most value and need.
 In other words, benefits are only as valuable as each employee views them.
 As such, the greater the flexibility and variety of the benefits program, the more likely all of your employees are to feel appreciated.

 Employer Costs in Pay and Variable Pay

 According to the Bureau of Labor Statistics, "Employer Costs for Employee Compensation (ECEC), a product of the National Compensation Survey, measures employer costs for wages, salaries, and employee benefits for nonfarm private and state and local government workers."

 Supplemental pay benefit costs for private sector employees in December 2016 averaged $1.15 per hour worked or 3.5 percent of total compensation.
 Supplemental pay includes employer costs for employee overtime and premium pay, shift differentials, and nonproduction bonuses.